 But basically during the winter, if you are planting grass sod, you’re laying the grass out there and it’s not growing.
 It stays in the block.
 You put it down, water it real good the first day, and the grass is just laying there for the winter.

 As long as you keep the heavy foot traffic off of it, people and animals, off of it for the winter, as soon as those temperatures warm up a little bit in the springtime, it will green up and put down roots.
 If you’ve bought a new house, or you’ve got a dog that’s wallowed a hole in the backyard, you don’t want to wait until spring to cover up that mud with grass sod.

 You Can Successfully Plant Grass Sod Anytime in the Metro Houston Area

 I tell everybody that the ideal time to plant grass sod is March, April or May but you don’t have to look at mud for an entire winter, waiting on it to warm up a little bit.
 Put the grass out there, it will be fine.
 The only way that I could imagine where the grass could not survive, is if you’ve had a really harsh winter.
 And by that I mean, multiple days, in well below freezing, in the teens and 20s.
 So other than that, the grass will be fine to plant year-around.

-Houston Grass Delivers the Best Grass Sod in the Houston Area
+We Deliver Grass Sod with Quality Second to None in the Houston Area

 Our grass is grown on our family farm outside of Bay City, and we’ve been in the grass business since 1981.
 From the start, we’ve been focused on delivering high quality grass to our customers.

-You can pick up our grass from our office located just off Highway 6 a few miles east of Sienna Plantation.
+You can pick up our grass from our office located just off Highway 6 a few miles east of Sienna.
 We can deliver your grass to your project site, and we can arrange for installation too.
-Call us at 281-431-7441 for more information or send us a quote request for your project.
+Call us at 281-431-7441 for more information.